Deborah Dancy

 2016 Pernicious Beauty, K. Imperial Fine Art, San Francisco, CA

-2013 Chasing the Light - Sears Peyton Gallery, New York, New York
+2013 Chasing the Light - Sears Peyton Gallery, New York, NY

 2012 SACI Gallery Florence, Italy